StatisKit/AutoWIG/doc/install/source.rst

 .. note::

-    Following this procedure install *Python* packages in develop mode.
+    Following this procedure do not install *Python* packages in develop mode.